kaob1991/pands-project2021/README.md

 This gives a much clearer idea of what is going on with the individual species and looking at the image we can see that there is a normal distribution pattern amongst a number of species when looking at the variables.
-Looking at the relationship between the 3 variables it is very clear that, as mentioned at the beginning the Iris Setosa is linearly seperable from the others when looking at the Petals.
+Looking at the relationship between the 3 variables it is very clear that, as mentioned at the beginning the Iris Setosa is linearly separable from the others when looking at the Petals.
 The Sepals are also normally distributed in both width and length.
-The other 2 species are both noramlly distributed as well, but there are siginificant amounts of overlap, particularly in the Sepal.
+The other 2 species are both normally distributed as well, but there are significant amounts of overlap, particularly in the Sepal.
 The petal's appear to be less so with the Virginica species clearly averaging a slightly larger size.

-While histogram's give a great overview of the data itself, they do not plot the individual datapoints, so for that we need to use a scatterplot to see the relationship between the variables.
+While histogram's give a great overview of the data itself, they do not plot the individual data points, so for that we need to use a scatterplot to see the relationship between the variables.

 ### Further Detailed Analysis